mdkrieg/Recipes-TheApp/README.md

 - Nutritional breakdown of recipe

 ## Collections
+Each section should have the ability to save groups of items / recipes
 - Collections in recipes
 	- Show % of each collection that is in pantry
 	- Button to create shoplist from collection